wolfgangasdf/iqp-book/development.md

 Settings are in `myst.yml`.

 ```
-# This builds the website:
+# This auto-builds the website, and starts a webserver:
-jupyter book build --execute

-#This auto-builds:
 jupyter book start --execute

-#This makes a website:
+# This makes a website:
 export BASE_URL="/yourbaseurl"
 jupyter book build --execute --html

-#This makes a PDF:
+# This makes a PDF:
+./makepdflatexexportconfig.py # update export.yml
 jupyter book build --execute --pdf

-#This cleans up, to rebuild:
+# This cleans up, to rebuild:
 rm -r _build

 # This updates the frontmatter for all normal pages:
 ./updatefrontmatter.py

+# This makes an offline book:
+./makeofflinebook.sh
 ```

 ### notes